tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & High-level Main Objects/README.md

 ### 2f.
 How can an Object be Created or Deployed - YAML Manifest File

 When interacting with a Kubernetes cluster, the user uses a CLI tool called kubectl (which will be discussed in more details in a later section) or directly using API requests.
 To create an object in Kubernetes, the user must define the kind, specs, and desired state of this object.
-As an example, if a user wants to deploy a Pod, then the user my specify that this kind of this object is a Pod with the specification of the Pod such as the container image and other configuration of the Pod and then the desired state of this Pod such as having 2 replicas of this Pod.
+As an example, if a user wants to deploy a Pod, then the user my specify that the kind of this object is a Pod with the specification of the Pod such as the container image and other configuration of the Pod and then the desired state of this Pod such as having 2 replicas of this Pod.

 All of this information are defined in a manifest file.
 Normally this is done using a `YAML` formate file - `PS: JSON file can also be used but normally YAML files are most commonly used`.
 The user create the YAML file and defined all of these information inside this file and then send it to the kubernetes cluster using kubectl CLI or an API request with this file attached to it.